Fully chaotic conservative models for some torus homeomorphisms: Preliminaries

 In this case, we will say that $Q$ is a topological horseshoe in $m$ symbols for $f$, with period $j$.

 This notion generalizes the classical Smale's Horseshoe, which satisfies the hypothesis of Theorem \ref{thm:TopHorseshoe}, see Figure \ref{figure:Smale} for a brief explanation.

-Note that although we obtain positive topological entropy, we do not recover the existence periodic points for $f$ as we can not make sure that the preimages by the semiconjugacy of periodic points for the Bernoulli shift, contain periodic points for $f$.
+Note that although we obtain positive topological entropy, we do not recover the existence of periodic points for $f$ as we can not make sure that the preimages by the semiconjugacy of periodic points for the Bernoulli shift, contain periodic points for $f$.

-\paragraph{\textbf{Markovian horseshoes}} Stronger notions of horseshoe than the one in \cite{kennedy} are described for example in \cite{zbMATH06864334}, \cite{lct2} and \cite[Section 9.2]{pa}.
-The notion used in \cite{pa} is slightly stronger and adapted to the particular context of hyperbolic surface homeomorphisms.
+\paragraph{\textbf{Markovian horseshoes}} Stronger notions of horseshoe than the one in \cite{kennedy} are described for example in \cite{zbMATH06864334}, \cite{lct2} and \cite[Section 9.2]{pamiliton}.
+The notion used in \cite{pamiliton} is slightly stronger and adapted to the particular context of hyperbolic surface homeomorphisms.

 This will be our case for the surface $S = \R^2 \backslash \textnormal{Dom}(\wh I)$, whenever Dom$(\wh I)$ is nonempty.
-Furthermore, be aware that although this notion is called \textit{rotational horseshoe} when defined, in our context the horseshoes will rotate around singularities os $\wh \F$, which is not itself rotation in our original torus.
+Furthermore, be aware that although this notion is called \textit{rotational horseshoe} in its original definition, in our context the horseshoes will rotate around singularities {\bck \emph{of}} $\wh \F$, which is not itself rotation in our original torus.

 \begin{definition} We will say a compact connected set $R \subset S$ is a \emph{rectangle} if it is homeomorphic to $[0,1]^2$ by a homeomorphism $h : [0,1]^2 \to h([0,1]^2) \subset S$.
 We will call \textit{sides} of $R$, the image of the sides of $[0,1]^2$ by $h$, the \textit{horizontal sides} being $R^- = h([0,1]\times \{0\})$ and $R^+ = h([0,1]\times \{1\})$. \end{definition}